 And then, someone popped the question.

 I think the consultant who asked already knew the answer; I was taken aback.
 While the reality of being a doctor was far from what I’d expected, I still considered it a privilege.
 And it felt wrong to admit that clinical practice wasn’t for me.

 So, was it all for nothing?

-For a while I regretted my qualifications; where had they got me?
-A decade of my life dedicated to a vocation which, in reality, left me disillusioned.
+For a while, I regretted my qualifications; where had they got me?
+A decade of my life dedicated to a vocation that, in reality, left me disillusioned.
 It took some time to adjust to being off the treadmill and creating my own path.
 A completely new feeling to have no idea what my future looked like, but the freedom to make my own choices.

 Just like I chose medicine for its sense of purpose, I knew that was ultimately how I wanted to feel again.
 I rediscovered my enthusiasm for science and my motivation to work in healthcare.

 I don’t usually ascribe circumstances to fate.
 But it did seem like perfect timing when Aidence offered me an opportunity to use my experience and knowledge in an innovative environment.
 In my new life, I’m involved in improving the quality of radiologists’ work-life, something I am extremely passionate about.